Trehalose: Metabolism

-Five biosynthesis pathways have been reported for trehalose.
+As of 2006, five biosynthesis pathways had been reported for trehalose.
 The most common pathway is TPS/TPP pathway which is used by organisms that synthesize trehalose using the enzyme trehalose-6-phosphate (T6P) synthase (TPS).
+As of 2006, this was the only known synthetic pathway in fungi, plants and invertebrates.
 Second, trehalose synthase (TS) in certain types of bacteria could produce trehalose by using maltose and another disaccharide with two glucose units as substrates.
 Third, the TreY-TreZ pathway in some bacteria converts starch that contain maltooligosaccharide or glycogen directly into trehalose.
 Fourth, in primitive bacteria, trehalose glycisyltransferring synthase (TreT) produces trehalose from ADP-glucose and glucose.
 Fifth, trehalose phosphorylase (TreP) either hydrolyses trehalose into glucose-1-phosphate and glucose or may act reversibly in certain species.
 Vertebrates do not have the ability to synthesize or store trehalose.
-Trehalase in humans is found only in specific location such as the intestinal mucosa, renal brush-border, liver and blood.
+Trehalase, an enzyme which metabolizes trehalose, is found in humans only in specific locations such as the intestinal mucosa, renal brush-border, liver and blood.
 Expression of this enzyme in vertebrates is initially found during the gestation period that is the highest after weaning.
-Then, the level of trehalase remained constant in the intestine throughout life.
-Meanwhile, diets consisting of plants and fungi contain trehalose.
-Moderate amount of trehalose in diet is essential and having low amount of trehalose could result in diarrhea, or other intestinal symptoms.
+Afterwards the level of trehalase remains constant in the intestine throughout life.
+Diets consisting of plants and fungi contain trehalose.